 There are a ton of beaches on the Big Island of Hawai’i.
 They are all free to visit.
 However, some of the beach parks do require a small parking fee for visitors.
 Some of them have super easy access to them.
 Some of them need either a well-built 4X4 (non-rental) or a decent hike to get to them.
 If you have to hike to them, they are probably the better beaches.
 This is because they usually have fewer people at them.

 Splurge just a little

 There are many things to do on the Big Island of Hawai’i that cost money and are probably amazing to do.
 You have Glass Bottom boat tours, helicopter rides over the island to see a lava flow (if there is any at the time of your vacation) and waterfalls, Ziplining, and other types of tours.
 However, if you want to splurge on one thing I would suggest that it be for Parasailing with UFO Parasail, it was super fun and worth the splurge.
 After all, you are saving money on every other aspect of your visit, might as well splurge on something.

 Relax on your vacation

 You are on vacation, relax a little!
 You are visiting Hawai’i on a budget!
-If you can plan your vacation ahead of time, then you can have everything planned out and have fun.
-If you don’t plan it out or if something doesn’t go as planned due to the weather or something, don’t worry!
-Don’t overpack your vacation with things to do and keep in mind that you can do multiple things each day if you want.
+If you can plan your vacation of time, then you can have everything planned out and have fun.
+If you don’t plan it out or if something doesn’t go as planned due to the weather, don’t worry!
+Don’t overpack your vacation with things to do.
+Keep in mind that you can do multiple things each day if you want.
 You don’t have to spend the entire day at the beach or hiking; you can do both.